 Photogrammetry relies heavily on lighting to produce accurate results.
 To ensure the best outcome, it’s essential to have a good lighting setup that provides consistent lighting from all directions.
 This will help to reduce variability in the data produced from the exposures.
 Adequate lighting also enables you to set the ideal camera settings such as shutter speed, f-stop, and ISO.
 It’s important to avoid changing the focal length and taking grainy photos as they can negatively impact the outcome.
 Due to the lack of lighting equipment, I prefer to use natural light in outdoor spaces.
 In this case, I used the roof of a three-story house on a sunny day, and the soft shadow produced by two nearby multi-story buildings provided ambient light.
 This type of lighting is crucial for any photogrammetry project.

-For each pot, I took about 80 to 100 photos in three or four different angles.
-You can see the camera positions in the screenshot below:
+For each pot, I took around 80 to 100 photos from three or four different angles.
+You can view the positions of the camera in the screenshot below:

 If you have any questions or comments, feel free to contact me or leave them in the comments section below.